phyletica/phyletica.github.io/slides/python/intro/slides.md

 ### Sets
 -   A set is like a dictionary without values
--   Useful for keeping track unique values (for example)
+-   Useful for keeping track of unique values (for example)
 -   We'll skip them for now